tekuma/curator-portal/README.md

 (a.k.a. deployed) database because insertions, deletions, and other table modifications.
 Each possibility that is currently supported is described below.

+To perform all tests on the server software,

+    npm run testserv

 ### Using an existing remote database

 There is a CloudSQL database named "test-artworkdb" on the Google Cloud project